acumos/model-deployments-predictor-management/README.md

 This repository holds the server components of the Predictor Management Service for the Acumos machine-learning platform.
 The service provides the ability to undeploy model (predictors) and clean up resources.
-It also operationalizes Models built on popular AI tools in the industry and stores metadata about those models in a relational database.
+It also operationalizes models built on popular AI tools in the industry and stores metadata about those models in a relational database.

 Please see the documentation in the "docs" folder.